ironhack-labs/data-labs/module-1/pandas-project/your-code/README.md

 Investigated to confirm.
 All have a length of 5,992 rows.
 They all three have exactly zero Null values (at least on initial pass, Nulls that pandas recognizes as Nulls)

+I noticed during Exploratory Data Analysis (EDA) that the Date series contained some incongruent reported values, showing "Reported dd-Mon-yyyy" as opposed to "dd-Mon-yy" I want to convert all of those.
+They are an object, hopefully a string object. so replace with stripping non-numeric characters from the beginning. basically, only look within each cell's string until you hit a number, and then ignore the rest.
+Regex will be my focus. couldn't figure it out, had to move on to more important issues with the data set, come back to that later.

+Dropped columns that did not add relevant data.

+First pass - clean up the 'Type' column. ['Provoked', 'Unprovoked', 'Invalid'] will need to use .loc[] to replace the values within the 'Type' column.
+Also, do .lower() to ask if the type is in the list, so that a capitalization error does not remove a confirmed shark attack. then drop the rows with invalid - if we can't confirm a shark was involved, the data can be removed.